Dental Crowns – Forest Park, OH

 Once the tooth has been reshaped, a digital impression scan will be taken of the crown preparation.
 Additional copies of the surrounding teeth (both above and below) will also be made to ensure the crown won’t interfere with your bite.
 (Your bite is a little like your fingerprint as everyone will have their own individual patterns when it comes to how they move their teeth.)
 These impressions are sent to a lab and then used to make the actual crown.
 Between the first visit and the second, you’ll receive a temporary crown to ensure the tooth will be protected during this time.

 After the dentist has received the permanent crown from the lab, they’ll verify that it matches both the color and shape of your teeth.
-As long as everything looks good, the dentist will remove the temporary crown and replace it with the permanent dental restoration.
+As long as everything looks good, the dentist will remove the temporary crown and replace it with a permanent dental restoration.
 The cap is then fused to the tooth to take the place of the decayed portion that was removed.
 After the crown is cemented, it will be further adjusted to fit perfectly with your natural bite.